neildighe/1.-Light-Up-Earrings/README.md

 ## Project Overview

 I came up with the project after thinking about cool jewelry I could make for my girlfriend.I had wanted to make the earring as simple as possible to use, disassemble, service, and find replacement parts for.
 I think I was successful in all these aspects as well as in creating cool and intriguing statement pieces.

-## First Design

-My first design was very crude and failed in almost every aspect, but it was a great stepping off point and allowed me to see that the project had potential.

 ### Material Choice and Design

-I used acrylic for the first design since I did not want to have to deal with my 3D-Printer.
-I used a bandsaw and disk sander to create the basic shapes.
-I wanted to stick to straight lines since it was easy to fabricate and evoked a glowing mineral vibe.
-I used a router to carve out space for the battery.
-All of these fabrication techniques lacked precision and produced a very crude looking chassis.
-As well the design was clear, not translucent.
-This meant that the battery was part of the earring in a way that made the design look over complicated instead of intriguing.
-The channels that the led probes slid into were cut using a Dremel.
-This looked ugly when fully assembled and only added to the messing look.
-The dremmeled out channels were also very finicky and unable to provide enough clamping force to create a solid connection between the battery faces and the probes.
+I used acrylic for the first design since I did not want to have to deal with my 3D printer.
+This material made the main housing clear, which fully showed the battery and was a poor diffuser of light.
+The acrylic was also unable to provide enough clamping force to create a solid connection between the battery faces and the probes.

-everything except the overall design language of the initial design would be replaced with much more robust choices in the following iterations.

 ### Electrical Components